 The RF Power level setting allows changing the signal strength of the base station and microphones.
 Factory default is HIGH.
-Low can be selected to reduce the signal strength.
+Low or medium can be selected to reduce the signal strength.
 Lower signal strength reduces the maximum distance between base station and any of the wireless devices.
 A lower setting might be desirable in environments where a lot of DECT traffic is encountered.

 - Browse to the RF Power menu: Setup → Advanced Setup → RF Power. - 2.
-The user can adjust the RF Power between high and low.
+The user can select low or high RF Power.